Maxim Rehm

-Maxim Rehm (born 11 September 2007) is a German racing driver currently racing in the Italian F4 Championship with US Racing.
-And also competes in the GB3 Championship for Hillspeed.
+Maxim Rehm (born 11 September 2007) is a German racing driver currently racing in the GB3 Championship with Rodin Motorsport.

+He previously competed in Italian F4 with US Racing.

 Career

-Karting
+Karting (2016–2023)

 Rehm had a highly successful karting career.
 He started karting in Germany, and won numerous titles in the country including the ADAC Kart Masters in 2018 in the Bambini category, and the ADAC Kart Cup in 2019 in the OKJ category.
 Rehm began karting on the European stage in 2018, where he entered the WSK Champions Cup in the 60 Mini category.
 Rehm continued to kart in both German and European karting championships throughout his career, and his most notable result was when he won the Deutsche Kart Meisterschaft in 2022, in the OK category.
 In 2023, he competed in senior karting.